-- LOS is monitored within the performance scorecard at monthly Mental Health meetings and picked up with Senior Charge Nurses by exception. - There are no routine actions specific to this target but work is underway to ensure patients have EDD's on admission to Mental Health Wards (as appropriate). - Work has been commenced with P&P for the 2017/18 scorecard to look at the recording of ALoS for mental health to make it more meaningful and to enable the data to be cross checked against other key performance indicators (i.e. delayed discharges, ward occupancy etc).
+- LOS is monitored within the performance scorecard at monthly Mental Health meetings and picked up with Senior Charge Nurses by exception. - There are no routine actions specific to this target but work is underway to ensure patients have EDD's on admission to Mental Health Wards (as appropriate). - Mental Health and Planning & Performance have worked on the reporting of ALoS for Mental Health wards to make it more meaningful and to enable the data to be cross checked against other key performance indicators (i.e. delayed discharges, ward occupancy etc) in the Clinical Board's Scorecard.